JonecoBoy/00games_strapi/README.md

-# 00games_strapi
+# Strapi application

-strapi CMS for videogame database
+A quick description of your strapi application